entitize/radiology-competition-code/README.md

 This was part of CS156 Spring 2022 course.

-## Disclaimer
-From instructor: Future CS156b students should not look at the code while taking the course
+Disclaimer from instructor: Future CS156b students should not look at the code while taking the course
 ## Basic Usage

+Python 3.9+
+Tensorflow 2.8.0+

 You can run an experiment as follows:
 ```